-\section{Estimation of Counterfactuals}
+\section{Estimation of counterfactuals}

-One key advantage of estimating behavioural structural model is that it allows researchers to conduct counterfactual experiments for policy analysis.
-This is particularly relevant in the context of the marriage market, as researchers are often interested in how the marriage distribution changes in response to a change in the number of available individuals due to policy changes, such as changes to birth control policies, tax policies, divorce laws, financial aid program, and so on.
+One key advantage of estimating a behavioural structural model is that it allows researchers to conduct counterfactual experiments.
+In the marriage market, researchers are often interested in how the marriage distribution or marital surplus is affected due to a demographic change in the number of available individuals, a policy change in birth control regulations, tax laws, divorce laws, or financial aid program, and so on.

-In this section, we introduce two methods to conduct counterfactual experiments: (i) the parametric approach, which relies on previously estimated structural parameters; (ii) the {\emph{parameter-free approach}}, which works whenever the matching functions are homogeneous and multiplicatively separable in parameters.